rodrigoalmeida94/ACT_EagleSensing/b_Atmospheric_Correction/b_Atmospheric_Correction.md

 checker               -checks for L2A folders

-Functions:
+Functions and Parameters:
-sen2_batch            -calls run_sen2cor.py function to chain the commands. folder_arrange        -takes two directories as arguments: dir_L1C(origin) and dir_L2A(destination).
+sen2_batch            -calls run_sen2cor.py function to chain the commands (see previous script). folder_arrange        -takes two directories as arguments: dir_L1C(origin) and dir_L2A(destination).

 Imports: os, shutil, sen2_batch